Undergraduate Advising

 Writing Program classes are impacted.
 If you are not able to enroll on GOLD, you are welcome to crash courses on the first day of class.
 In order to increase your chance of getting into a Writing Program class, crash any and all sections that will fit in your schedule.
 Writing Program courses cannot be over enrolled so students should not count on successfully crashing.
 Writing Program instructors have add codes they can give at their discretion if space becomes available after the first day of class, but the Writing Program office does not distribute add codes.

-Is there any way to test out of the Area A1 (Writing 2) or Area A2/upper division Writing Program courses?
+Is there any way to test out of the Area A-1 (Writing 2) or Area A-2/upper division Writing Program courses?

-It is possible to fulfill Area A1 and Area A2 with credit received from Advanced Placement Exams or International Baccalaureate Exams.
+It is possible to fulfill Area A-1 and Area A-2 with credit received from Advanced Placement Exams or International Baccalaureate Exams.
 In fact, depending on the scores students have received on these exams, they may not be able to enroll in Writing 2 for credit.
 For details, students should meet with an College of Letters and Science advisor in 1117 Cheadle Hall and/or consult the General Catalog:

 Advanced Placement--my.sa.ucsb.edu/catalog/current/UndergraduateEducation/APCreditandChart.aspx